philbarker/ocxmd/README.md

 Doesn't play nicely with other python markdown extensions that use `---` to delineate YAML (or anything else), notably the meta extension.

 ## Installation
-(Warning: exercise caution thi searly release software with no warranty, test this first in a virtual environment!)
+(Warning: exercise caution this early release software with no warranty, test this first in a virtual environment!)
 ```
 (venv)$ git clone https://github.com/philbarker/ocxmd.git
 (venv)$ cd ocxmd